RebelCode/module-testing/README.md

 ];
 ```

-**Note**: You might need to change the module file path constant value in the generated test to be correct.
+**Note**: After generating, the test might not pass.
+If your services require other services provided by external
-Furthermore, the dependencies of your module's services are not added in the generated tests, so you will need to add
+providers, such as the loader or other modules, then you will need to add mocks for those services in their respective
-those first yourself.
+tests.
+There are comments in the generated test to indicate where these declarations should be added.